Baccalaureate (BSN) and Masters (MSN) degree

 Nursing Program offers educational opportunities for students at the Masters, Post-Masters,

-Our Master of Science in Nursing (MSN) program is comprised of six majors: (1) Administrative Management, (2) Clinical Nurse
+Our Master of Science in Nursing (MSN) program is comprised of the following majors: (1) Administrative Management, (2) Clinical Nurse

 Students without a BSN can enter the Alternate Entry Masters Degree for ADN/Diploma

-RNs program and select from the following majors: (1) Clinical Nurse Leader, (2) Administrative Management, (3) Family Nurse Practitioner, (4) Psychiatric Mental Health Nurse Practitioner, (5) Pediatric Nurse Practitioner Primary Care, and (6) Adult-Gerontology Acute Care Nurse Practitioner.
-Students complete 21 semester credit hours of undergraduate level coursework while beginning their graduate level courses to earn their Masters degree.
+RNs program and select from the following majors: (1) Clinical Nurse Leader, (2) Administrative Management, (3) Nursing Education, (4) Family Nurse Practitioner, (5) Psychiatric Mental Health Nurse Practitioner, (6) Pediatric Nurse Practitioner Primary Care, and (7) Adult-Gerontology Acute Care Nurse Practitioner.
+Students complete 21 semester credit hours of undergraduate level coursework in addition to their graduate level courses to earn their Masters degree.

-The Doctor of Nursing Practice requires that all students must have 1,000 clinial/practicum hours post bachelors to DNP.
-Clinical/practicum hour requirements for nurses in the UTHSCSA Post-Master´s DNP program are: Nurse Practitioner Leadership: 360 hours, Executive Admistrative Management: 540 hours and Public Health Nurse Leader: 360 hours.
+The Doctor of Nursing Practice requires that all students must have 1,000 clinical/practicum hours post bachelors to DNP.
+Clinical/practicum hour requirements for nurses in the UTHSCSA Post-Master's DNP program are 480 hours for all tracks.
 More hours may be required to complete the total 1,000 hour requirement depending on review of hours completed at the Masters level.

 The Doctor of Philosophy (PhD) in Nursing prepares students for careers as clinical